Geek-Estate/horizon-landingpage/faq/index.md

 **Q: How are the counts of cities and countries on my home screen calculated?**

-**A:** The counts on your home screen are unique countries & cities where you have either a facebook friend, friend of a friend, or a common group member.
+**A:** The counts on your home screen are unique countries & cities where you have either a facebook friend, friend of a friend, or a common group member that has logged into Horizon.

 **Q: How do I expand my possible places to stay?**